 Most people think of comedy when you say stand-up.
 But to WeSUP the enjoyment of their guests is no laughing matter.

-“Our new joint venture at Torquay Marina’s set to open on May 1st this year,” Sean says.
+“Our new joint venture at Torquay Marina’s opened this year,” Sean says.
 “It’s brilliant.
 It’s going to be a destination in its own right.
 It’s got an artisan café partnered with Cornish master coffee makers Origin, a fantastic retail space stuffed full of high-end water sports gear and clothing and, of course, our offering of Stand Up Paddleboard (SUP) hire and lessons, and other watersports too.”

 The offering at Torquay will follow through on WeSUP’s community club thematic, which Sean says is borne from his music industry experience.
 It’s all about lifestyle opportunities – fitness, connecting people, and seeing the coast from a new perspective.
 This fits perfectly with Torquay Marina’s community – where MDL’s manager, Mike Smith, has opened the gates of his stunning waterside location to act as a leisure hub.
 Companies onsite already offer RIB and jet-ski rides plus Torquay Marina is the start-point for lots of hires such as fishing trips.

 “Ours is a beautiful marina,” says Mike.
 “We’re always looking for ways to open the water up to the community and water sports enthusiasts.
 We’re delighted to have Sean onboard.
 SUP will complement the other watersport providers we have here, including jet skis, kayaking and more.
 We’ve created a leisure hub for everyone to enjoy – Torquay offers so much more than an amazing place to berth a boat.”